All Episodes

 It still continues to increase.

-That's 1 in 8 infected with AIDS.
+That's one in eight infected with AIDS.

-And if there's not a reversal, That continent is virtually going to die.
+And if there's not a reversal, that continent is virtually going to die.

-There are going to be, certainly, portions of the continent that are going to be barren.
+There are going to be certainly portions of the continent that are going to be barren.

 Barren.